rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 Isaiah is a prophet who lived in the 8th century BC, specifically around 739 BC through 701 BC.
 And, like the rest of the canonical scripture, the *Book of Isaiah* is best understood in unity and not necessarily in discrete parts.

-It contains a fractal structure with multiple layers of linear story telling weaved together.
+The Book of Isaiah contains a fractal structure with multiple layers of linear story telling weaved together.
-There are many repeated prophetic themes that apply to the specific historical context of Isaiah's lifetime while simultaneously applying to future ages (including the Messianic age).
+There are many repeated prophetic themes that apply to the specific historical context of Isaiah's lifetime while simultaneously applying to past and future ages (including the Messianic age).

 !!! quote "Isaiah 1:2 ...
 66:23-24"